-I love serving this baked dish with a big, fresh salad.
+I love serving this cornish hens and potatoes baked dish with a big, fresh salad.
 Below you’ll see an example with a garden salad that has halloumi cheese.
 You can also serve it with the following:

 I love roasting Cornish hens with potatoes.
 Usually I use Russet Potatoes for this dish.
 It takes the chickens about 1 hr to roast properly so you don’t want potatoes that cook in 30-40 minutes.
 Russet potatoes when cut in big pieces also take about 1 hr to cook, allowing you to roast them together.